gliese1337/AyamelResourceApiExamples/README.md

 # Resource Examples README #

-The documents contained in this directory are example JSON/YAML files represent example resoponses from queries to the Ayamel Resource Library API.
-Specific examples are given for common use-cases, such as uploaded files and Youtube videos.
-For documentation on the API for consuming and manipulating resource objects, refer to the online documentation at [http://ayamel.americancouncils.org/index.php](http://ayamel.americancouncils.org/index.php);
+The documents contained in this directory are example JSON resoponses to queries to the Ayamel Resource Library API.
+Specific examples are given for commonly used resource types, such as uploaded video files and references to Youtube videos.
+For documentation on the API for consuming and manipulating resource objects, refer to the online documentation at [http://ayamel.americancouncils.org/index.php](http://ayamel.americancouncils.org/index.php).

+For the online working version of the documents contained in this repository, visit [http://ayamel.americancouncils.org/examples/](http://ayamel.americancouncils.org/examples/).

 ## Usage ##

-You can refer to the documents contained in this directory for documentation on current structures.
+You can refer to the documents contained in this directory for documentation on current data structures.
 The example files should be usable by programs to simulate example API responses for testing purposes.

 ## Contributing ##

-To modify the documents contained in this directory, fork the repository on `github`, make your changes, and submit pull requests.
+To modify the documents contained in this directory, fork the git repository at [https://github.com/AmericanCouncils/AyamelResourceApiExamples](https://github.com/AmericanCouncils/AyamelResourceApiExamples), make your changes, and submit pull requests with descriptions of the changes.
 This ensures that the most recent documentation is available for testing purposes.

 ## Todo ##

 The data model is not yet completely finalized.
-There are several issues left to be addressed:
+There are several big issues left to be addressed:

-* l2Data field, a sub object with several fields... what are they?
+* `l2Data` field, a sub object with several fields... what are they?
 * Age-appropriate rating/restriction field of some sort

 # General Resource Object Structure #

-The main structure of objects follows a consisten format as defined below.
+The main structure of objects follows a consistent format as defined below.
 Sub objects are described in sub sections.
 Keys in bold are allowed to be set by a contributing client application, all others are determined by the server and read-only.

 ## Top level ##